 The songs closed over me; I disappeared.

-A windy power and beautiful incantatory spell travels through this album.
+A windy power and beautiful incantatory spell travels through Feist’s new album PLEASURE.
 The unison voices and open endings.
 The ancient-modern corral of chant, spoken word, room sound, rushing footsteps, tough guitar, living world timbre, and doo-wop sway.
 I followed Feist’s voice on the trajectory of the swerve, streaking toward the sky, touching outer space, crossing dimensions.

 At some point, the air warmed and I dissolved.